 My inspiration for the actual design came from Michelangelo’s famous God and Adam’s hands, as far as the layout of the patina.
 I did not want to mimic the style exactly, but it was what I had in the back of my mind when sketching out the design.
 (I must admit, I tried adding the fingers and hands, rather abstractly, admit looked ridiculous, but the inspiration was still there.)

 My inspiration for the rest of the buffet came directly from the Junk Monkey Paint colors.
 I knew that I wanted the top to be teal (I ended up using DIY Old ’57 for that, I forgot to order the Misty Aqua from Junk Monkey in time) and the legs to be metallic copper (Dixie Belle Paint’s two-part metallic copper paint).
 I visualized the orange Crazy Eyes coming down at an angle from the left, and the Berry Dance coming up higher from the bottom right, and a lighting bolt of teal in between.
 My lightning bolt looked more like Charlie Brown’s t-shirt design, but I loved the whimsy.
-(I used Dixie Belle and Paint Pixie Brushes) Now, on to the project:
+(I used Dixie Belle and Paint Pixie Brushes) (Dixie Belle, DIY Paint and Paint Pixie Brushes available in my store.)
+Now, on to the project:

 This was probably the most fun that I have had painting a piece of furniture.
 The freedom to do whatever the heck I wanted was amazing.
 I know that it is not everyone’s cup of tea, but it was an awesome experience, getting to play with several paint brands, ( DIY by Debi’s Design Diary, Dixie Belle Paint Company, and Junk Monkey Paint Company, and Rustoleum spray paint on the hardware!) as well as metallics and patina, dark waxes and top coats, all on one amazing piece of furniture.